-If there is a particular oft-recurring theme to this year, 2015, for me, it’s grief. (** did a posting about it here a few months back)
+If there is a particular oft-recurring theme to this year, 2015, for me, it’s grief. (** did a posting about it here a few months back) [there are also other grief musings, in the Collections posting.]

 In the first part of the year I spent weeks or months feeling a literal heaviness in my chest – around my heart.
 On May 9th I wrote